KxSystems/docs-v1/docs/wp/data-visualization/data-visualization.md

 #### Predefining parameter options in a q function

-From the previous example, the input parameter `Category` is limited to selecting only one value at a time.
-This can be made more flexible by defining a range of acceptable values in the function.
-For example, if the user wanted the option of returning all categories, they could pick the value _all_ in the
+From the previous example, the input parameter Category is limited to single values.
+This can be made more flexible by defining in the function a range of acceptable values.
-==Category== <!-- FIXME _Current value_? _Allowable values_? _Display as_?--> field.
-In the example below, when the
+In the example below, the
-==input value== <!-- FIXME -->
-equals all, the lookup searches for all categories including `EQ`, `CORP`, and `GOV`.
+argument `` `all`` leads to a select with no restriction on `category`.

 ```q
 func:{[mydate;mycategory]